top of page

 Overview

-There is no legal requirement in California that an employer provide its employees with either paid or unpaid vacation time.
-However, if an employer does have an established policy, practice, or agreement to provide paid vacation, then certain restrictions are placed on the employer as to how it fulfills its obligation to provide vacation pay.
+California employers are not required by law to provide its employees with either paid or unpaid vacation time.
+However, many employers have established a policy, practice, or agreement to provide paid vacation.
+For those employers, certain restrictions are placed as to how it fulfills its obligation to provide vacation pay.

 Under California law, earned vacation time is considered wages, and vacation time is earned, or vests, as labor is performed.
 For example, if an employee is entitled to 2 weeks (10 work days) of vacation per year, after six months of work the employee will have earned 5 days of vacation.
-Vacation pay accrues (adds up) as it is earned, and cannot be forfeited, even upon termination of employment, regardless of the reason for the termination.
+Vacation pay accrues as it is earned, and cannot be forfeited, even upon termination of employment.

 Q: Can California Employers provide that no vacation is earned during the first six months of employment?